harilvfs/linscript/README.md

 # linux-project
 - linux script
-- This script will grab my configs and apply to your systen replacing defaults configs
+- This script will grab my configs and apply to your system replacing defaults configs
 - Working on it ...